sebastian-zieba/PACMAN/joss/paper.md

 The only other end-to-end open source pipeline\footnote{as far as we are aware of} specifically developed for the reduction and analysis of HST/WFC3 data is [`Iraclis`](https://github.com/ucl-exoplanets/Iraclis) [@Tsiaras2016].

 Another open-source pipeline which has been used as an independent check of recent results presented in @Mugnai2021 and @Carone2021 is [`CASCADe`](https://jbouwman.gitlab.io/CASCADe/) (Calibration of trAnsit Spectroscopy using CAusal Data).
-The pipeline has been applied to both Hubble and Spitzer datasets and uses causal connections within a dataset to model both transit signal and systematics.
+[//]: # (The pipeline has been applied to both Hubble and Spitzer datasets and uses causal connections within a dataset to model both transit signal and systematics.)
 For a more detailed discussion of `CASCADe` see Appendix 1 in @Carone2021.

 # Future work

 Additional fitting models are planned to be added to `PACMAN` in the future like phase curves using the open-source python package `SPIDERMAN`.

-- could add WFC3/UVIS data reduction in the future
+Another model which can be added to fit the orbit-long ramps is the [RECTE systematic model](https://recte.readthedocs.io/en/latest/).

-- calculate model limb darkening
+It is planned to add a limb darkening calculation if the user wants to fix limb darkening parameters to theoretical models in the fitting stage.

-- could add RECTE systematic model: https://recte.readthedocs.io/en/latest/
+PACMAN could also be expanded by adding a WFC3/UVIS data reduction in the future.

 # Acknowledgements